Haugenau20/cmake_meson_thesis/README.md

 ```powershell
 cmake --build buildresults
 ```
-3. All built files are located in the 'buildresults' directory
+3. All build files and outputs are located in the 'buildresults' directory

 ## Building with Meson
 To build the project with Meson, follow these steps.